capooti/foss4g_2017_geonode_solr/docs/01_geonode_quickstart.md

 ## Upload datasets to GeoNode

-In this step you will upload the shapefiles to GeoNode.
+In this tutorial you will upload the shapefiles to GeoNode.
 Here is how you can upload one of the datasets.
 Just repeat the same process for all of the datasets.

 Click on the "Data > Upload Layer" menu.
 Then drag and drop the *biketrails_arc_p.zip* file to the "Drop files here" area, or use for this purpose the "Choose Files" button.